Speakers Trust and the Jack Petchey Foundation have been delivering Jack Petchey’s Speak Out Challenge since 2006.

-“Participating in the Speak Out challenge gave me huge confidence to find my voice and be able to communicate effectively.
+“Participating in Jack Petchley’s Speak Out Challenge gave me huge confidence to find my voice and be able to communicate effectively.
 I benefited massively as I went through my education, and continue to do so day to day in my professional career.
 It no doubt set me up for success!”

 Max Winston, JPSOC alumni and Chief of Staff to the CEO, Monzo Bank

 After the workshop, selected students enter a competition structure – sharing their speeches on school, regional and national stages.
 Speeches are judged by panels of VIP judges – which helps to raise aspirations for students and the profile of young people in the community.